Chiang-Andy/CS-219-Project-1/README.md

 Are you wrongly calculating values with the prefix?
 Please Refer to implementation details.

 10 points: 10 points will be given for properly handling data types and hexadecimal numbers.
-Please refer to Imple- mentation details.
+Please refer to Imple-mentation details.